Estimate Time5 min

 • Research state tax exemptions, fees, and returns to determine the best 529 plan for your family.

 Saving for your kid’s college costs can seem daunting, but 529 plans could be a fairly simple way to prepare for those bills.
 These tax-advantaged accounts have high contribution limits that allow you to stash away savings for higher education.
-Here’s a look at 529 contribution limits for 2024, plus ways you could maximize your contributions.
+Here’s a look at 529 contribution limits for 2024 and 2025, plus ways you could maximize your contributions.

 Fidelity Smart Money